George W. Dole: Life and career in Chicago

 Newberry, impressed with Dole, sent him to Chicago to run the Sutler's store at Fort Dearborn.
 Dole arrived at the settlement, as it was at the time—having a population of fewer than two hundred people—in 1831, the same year that Cook County, Illinois was established, settling at Wolf Point.
 He and fellow-Wolf Point resident, R. A. Kinzie, were the only two merchants in the city at this time.
+Dole has been described as Chicago's first merchant".

 In Chicago, Dole was a member of the Episcopal Church of the United States, attending St James church.

+During the Black Hawk War, Dole served in Gholson Kercheval's Chicago company of the Illinois militia.
+In 1853, he married Julia Brown.

 Business

 Dole opened the first grocery store in Chicago.
 It was located at Dearborn Street and Water Street.
 This area would later become the site of the city's wholesale market.
 Dole created the first slaughterhouse in Chicago, processing 150 head a day by 1833.
 That year Newberry would send beef and hides produced by Dole to eastern US markets, Chicago's first such shipment.
 From this beginning, Dole is credited with the establishment of the meat packing industry in Chicago, which would later grow into a long-term major industry for the city.
 Dole also, in partnership with John H. Kinzie, built the city's first steamboat.

 Newberry would, in 1835, make Dole a partner of his trading house, which was renamed Newberry & Dole.
 After Newberry retired, Dole partnered with his nephews George F. Rumsey and Julian Sidney Rumsey to reform the house as Dole, Rumsey & Co.
 The company was one of the charter members of the Chicago Board of Trade.
-This partnership continued for six years until Dole retired on January 1, 1853.
+This partnership continued for six years until Dole retired from it on January 1, 1853.
 The house was then known as Rumsey Bros & Co., until it ceased operations in 1891.

+Dole also engaged in the grain trade.
+In 1838, he and Newberry partnered to build the city's first grain storage facility, a gravity-pour grain elevator along Rush Street on the north bank of the Chicago River that loaded grain onto lake boats.
+The grain elevator's system was the first of several designed by engineer John Van Osdel.
+It used man-powered blocks and tackles to lift stacks of grain to its upper floor, where they were emptied into chutes into ship holds.

+Late in his life, Dole and business rival George Armour joined forces in the grain trade, forming what became Armour, Dole & Co.
+The company would continue to expand in the years after Dole's death, being a leading player in the city's grain market.